-Edited by BridgeMix, Anonymous, Jen M, Fleurista and 5 others
+Edited by BridgeMix, Jen M, Fleurista, Eng and 4 others

 Imagine you just recorded the perfect take, but later when you go back and review the footage you can barely concentrate on the content because the BACKGROUND NOISE IS SO LOUD!!!
 Wondering what you can do to salvage this recording?